iamsudip/pysub-dl/README.md

     $ pysub-dl "we're the millers"

-First you should go to your movie directory then you should execute your code, it will be better cause **execution creates the subtitle zip in the present working directory** but it is not mandatory.
+First you should go to your movie directory then you should execute your code, it will be better cause **execution downloads the subtitle file(s) in the present working directory** but it is not mandatory.

 On execution **it will show the list of subtitles available at the moment at subscene.com** for that particular movie.
 You have to choose one number from them.